mobily-enterprises/hooked-api/README.md

 api.use(exampleFetchPlugin);

-// Now you can use the fetch method const result = await api.run.fetch();
+// Now you can use the fetch method const result = await api.fetch();
 ```

-This plugin encapsulates all the functionality (vars, hooks, and implementers) but still only queries example.com.
+This plugin encapsulates all the functionality (vars, hooks, and apiMethods) but still only queries example.com.

 ## Adding another plugin